GoogleCloudPlatform/genai-for-marketing/README.md

 In order to render your Looker Dashboards in the UI, you need to update a HTML file with links to them.

 1) Open this [HTML file - lines 18 and 28](/frontend/src/app/marketing-insights/marketing-insights.component.html) and include links to the Looker dashboards for Marketing Insights.

-2) 1) Open this [HTML file - lines 27 and 37](/frontend/src/app/campaign-performance/campaign-performance.component.html) and include links to the Looker dashboards for Marketing Insights.
+2) Open this [HTML file - lines 27 and 37](/frontend/src/app/campaign-performance/campaign-performance.component.html) and include links to the Looker dashboards for Campaign Performance.

 The `allow_login_screen=true` in the URL will open the authentication page from Looker to secure the access to your account.